chazzhou/aapromax/README.md

 # AutoArmor Pro Max (Version 1.0)

 AutoArmor Pro Max is a Python script that analyzes and visualizes microservice architectures in containerized applications.
 It extracts and decompiles Docker images to find the corresponding JAR files and the `application.yml` files within.
 AA Pro Max then processes this information to build a directed graph of microservice dependencies.
+The AutoArmor Pro Max script also constructs Kubernetes network policies based on the dependency graph generated, which represents the communication relationships between microservices in the cluster.

 ## Prerequisites